 In your email, you might include information such as: a short description of the topic you are interested in, how you might conduct research in this area, and a brief CV, including details of research experience (e.g., undergraduate projects).

 The potential supervisor should reply and let you know whether they are interested in supervising the project and whether they have the resources to do so.

 Please be aware that, while applications made without the support of a potential supervisor will be considered and attempts will be made to find someone appropriate, these applications stand a much higher chance of being rejected.
 Applicants are strongly encouraged to ensure they have the support of a potential supervisor before making a formal application to avoid potential disappointment.

-- The next step in your application is to produce a short proposal detailing the research that you would like to pursue.
+- The next step in your application is to produce a short proposal of approximately 5 pages detailing the research that you would like to pursue.
 This may be developed in collaboration with your potential supervisor.
 The proposal is an extremely important part of the application process and should clearly state the research question, supported by evidence from the literature, along with the theoretical importance of the topic and the methodology to be used.
 General guidance on writing a research proposal can be found here.

 - The final step is to submit your application online: https://warwick.ac.uk/study/postgraduate/apply/.
 In addition to the online form, your application MUST include your research proposal, and two academic references.

 - The first step is to ensure that you are either:

 - a member of academic staff or administrative or library staff of equivalent status of the University and normally have been employed by the University for at least three years immediately prior to the submission of published work; or